-Whilst shopping online recently for a pair of classic gold earrings, I found myself hopelessly lost in jewelry jargon.
-There are just so many different types of gold!
+Whilst shopping online recently for a pair of classic gold earrings, I found myself hopelessly lost in jewelry jargon!
+I realized I had no idea how to buy gold jewelry.

 It can all get both very confusing and overwhelming as you can see!